boffinHouse/rawblock/sources/js/tutorials/01-basic-module.md

 ###Events

-JS events can be bound normally or using the events object.
+JS events can be bound normally or by using the events object.
 In our case we need to bind the `scroll` event to the `window` object.

 Due to the fact, that the `window` object remains even if our component is destroyed.
 It makes sense to use the `attached`/`detached` lifecycle callbacks.